Isangeles/flame/README.md

 ```
   $engineman -o load -t module -a [module name] [module path](optional)
 ```
-Loads module with the specified name(module directory name) and with a specified path, if no path provided, the engine will search default modules directory(data/modules).
+Description: loads module with the specified name(module directory name) and with a specified path, if no path provided, the engine will search default modules directory(data/modules).

 Create new character: